Symeon Stylites of Lesbos

-Saint Symeon Stylites of Lesbos (765/66–844) was a monk who survived two attempts on his life during the second period of Byzantine Iconoclasm (814–842).
+Saint Symeon Stylites of Lesbos (765/766–844) was a monk who survived two attempts on his life during the second period of Byzantine Iconoclasm (814–842).
 He followed a similar model to Simeon Stylites, residing on a pillar-like structure similar to a tower.
 There he isolated himself from the world and fasted, prayed and studied.
-He is venerated with his two brothers, Saint George the Archbishop of Mytilene and Saint David the Monk.
+In the Eastern Orthodox Church he is venerated as a saint, along with his two brothers: Saint George the Archbishop of Mytilene and Saint David the Monk.